Do I Have To Talk To University Police?

 Fighting the Title IX allegations may increase the likelihood that you will be arrested and/or prosecuted with the information from the Title IX investigation if it is ever released to law enforcement.
 Invoking the right to remain silent will minimize the risk that the Title IX investigator will feel compelled to turn the information over to law enforcement if a subpoena is issued.

 The Title IX proceedings may have be investigative in nature, the university police may be running a parallel criminal investigation to which the accused has the absolute right to an attorney and a right to remain silent.

 Consulting with a criminal defense attorney is crucial for student whether they are facing a disciplinary action for drug use and alcohol, a criminal investigation or a Title IX investigation.
 A seasoned criminal defense attorney will be able to recognize the complexity of the parallel proceedings and provide the accused student with advice on which course of action may be most beneficial to the student in the short term and/or in the long term.

-Berry Law Firm had long defended students charged drug crimes, sex crimes and other accusations on college campuses.
-If you have been falsely accused of a crime or your Constitutional rights have been violated, contactthe aggressive experienced attorneys at Berry Law Firm.
+Berry Law had long defended students charged drug crimes, sex crimes and other accusations on college campuses.
+If you have been falsely accused of a crime or your Constitutional rights have been violated, contactthe aggressive experienced attorneys at Berry Law.